WillPresley/hosts/readme.md

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
 A variety of tailored hosts files are provided.

-* Last updated: **October 30 2017**.
+* Last updated: **November 02 2017**.
-* Here's the [raw hosts file with fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) containing 58,982 entries.
+* Here's the [raw hosts file with fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) containing 59,005 entries.

 ### List of all hosts file variants